kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 538](images/question538.jpg)

-- [x] Box 1: Create an Azure Automation account.
-Box 2: Instali the custom Desired State Configuration (DSC) extension on the virtual machines.
-Box 3: Onboard the virtual machines to the Azure Automation account.
-Box 4: Complete the Desired State Configuration (DSC) configuration.
+- [ ] Bo  1: Create an Azure Automation account.
+Bo  2: Instali the custom Desired State Configuration (DSC) e tension on the virtual machines.
+Bo  3: Onboard the virtual machines to the Azure Automation account.
+Bo  4: Complete the Desired State Configuration (DSC) configuration.
-- [ ] Box 1: Instali the custom Desired State Configuration (DSC) extension on the virtual machines.
-Box 2: Create a zip file and upload it to Azure Blob storage.
-Box 3: Onboard the virtual machines to the Azure Automation account.
-Box 4: Complete the Desired State Configuration (DSC) configuration.
+- [ ] Bo  1: Instali the custom Desired State Configuration (DSC) e tension on the virtual machines.
+Bo  2: Create a zip file and upload it to Azure Blob storage.
+Bo  3: Onboard the virtual machines to the Azure Automation account.
+Bo  4: Complete the Desired State Configuration (DSC) configuration.
-- [ ] Box 1: Complete the Desired State Configuration (DSC) configuration.
-Box 2: Onboard the virtual machines to the Azure Automation account.
-Box 3: Create a zip file and upload it to Azure Blob storage.
-Box 4: Complete the Desired State Configuration (DSC) configuration.
+- [ ] Bo  1: Complete the Desired State Configuration (DSC) configuration.
+Bo  2: Onboard the virtual machines to the Azure Automation account.
+Bo  3: Create a zip file and upload it to Azure Blob storage.
+Bo  4: Complete the Desired State Configuration (DSC) configuration.
-- [ ] Box 1: Onboard the virtual machines to the Azure Automation account.
-Box 2: Complete the Desired State Configuration (DSC) configuration.
-Box 3: Create a zip file and upload it to Azure Blob storage.
-Box 4: Create an Azure Automation account.
+- [ ] Bo  1: Onboard the virtual machines to the Azure Automation account.
+Bo  2: Complete the Desired State Configuration (DSC) configuration.
+Bo  3: Create a zip file and upload it to Azure Blob storage.
+Bo  4: Create an Azure Automation account.

 ### You have an Azure Kubernetes Service (AKS) cluster.
 You need to deploy an application to the cluster by using Azure DevOps.
 Which three actions should you perform in sequence?

 ![Question 539](images/question539.jpg)

-- [ ] Box 1: Add a llelm package and deploy a task to the deployment pipeline.
-Box 2: Configure RBAC roles in the cluster.
-Box 3: Create a service account in the cluster.
+- [ ] Bo  1: Add a llelm package and deploy a task to the deployment pipeline.
+Bo  2: Configure RBAC roles in the cluster.
+Bo  3: Create a service account in the cluster.
-- [ ] Box 1: Add a Docker Compose task to the deployment pipeline.
-Box 2: Configure RBAC roles in the cluster.
-Box 3: Create a service account in the cluster.
+- [ ] Bo  1: Add a Docker Compose task to the deployment pipeline.
+Bo  2: Configure RBAC roles in the cluster.
+Bo  3: Create a service account in the cluster.
-- [ ] Box 1: Create a service account in the cluster.
-Box 2: Configure RBAC roles in the cluster.
-Box 3: Add a llelm package and deploy a task to the deployment pipeline.
+- [ ] Bo  1: Create a service account in the cluster.
+Bo  2: Configure RBAC roles in the cluster.
+Bo  3: Add a llelm package and deploy a task to the deployment pipeline.
-- [x] Box 1: Create a service principal in Azure Active Directory (Azure AD).
-Box 2: Add a llelm package and deploy a task to the deployment pipeline.
-Box 3: Add a Docker Compose task to the deployment pipeline.
+- [ ] Bo  1: Create a service principal in Azure Active Directory (Azure AD).
+Bo  2: Add a llelm package and deploy a task to the deployment pipeline.
+Bo  3: Add a Docker Compose task to the deployment pipeline.

 ### You have a project in Azure DevOps.
 You need to associate an automated test to a test case.
 Which three actions should you perform in sequence?

 ![Question 540](images/question540.jpg)

-- [ ] Box 1: Debug the project.
-Box 2: Add the automated test to a build pipeline.
-Box 3: Create a work item.
+- [ ] Bo  1: Debug the project.
+Bo  2: Add the automated test to a build pipeline.
+Bo  3: Create a work item.
-- [x] Box 1: Create a test project.
-Box 2: Check in a project to the Azure DevOps repository.
-Box 3: Add the automated test to a build pipeline.
+- [ ] Bo  1: Create a test project.
+Bo  2: Check in a project to the Azure DevOps repository.
+Bo  3: Add the automated test to a build pipeline.
-- [ ] Box 1: Debug the project.
-Box 2: Add the automated test to a build pipeline.
-Box 3: Create a work item.
+- [ ] Bo  1: Debug the project.
+Bo  2: Add the automated test to a build pipeline.
+Bo  3: Create a work item.
-- [ ] Box 1: Create a work item.
-Box 2: Check in a project to the Azure DevOps repository.
-Box 3: Debug the project.
+- [ ] Bo  1: Create a work item.
+Bo  2: Check in a project to the Azure DevOps repository.
+Bo  3: Debug the project.

 ### You use Azure Pipelines to manage the build and deployment of apps.
 You are planning the release strategies for a new app.
 You need to choose strategies for the following scenarios: Releases will be made available to users who are grouped by their tolerance for software faults.
 Code will be deployed to enable functionality that will be available in later releases of the app.
-When a new release occurs, the existing deployment will remain active to minimize recovery time if a return to the previous version is required.
+When a new release occurs, the e isting deployment will remain active to minimize recovery time if a return to the previous version is required.
 Which strategy should you choose for each scenario?

 ![Question 541](images/question541.jpg)

-- [x] Box 1: Progressive exposure.
-Box 2: Feature flags.
-Box 3: Blue/green.
+- [ ] Bo  1: Progressive e posure.
+Bo  2: Feature flags.
+Bo  3: Blue/green.
-- [ ] Box 1: Blue/green.
-Box 2: Progressive exposure.
-Box 3: Feature flags.
+- [ ] Bo  1: Blue/green.
+Bo  2: Progressive e posure.
+Bo  3: Feature flags.
-- [ ] Box 1: Feature flags.
-Box 2: Progressive exposure.
-Box 3: Blue/green.
+- [ ] Bo  1: Feature flags.
+Bo  2: Progressive e posure.
+Bo  3: Blue/green.
-- [ ] Box 1: Blue/green.
-Box 2: Feature flags.
-Box 3: Progressive exposure.
+- [ ] Bo  1: Blue/green.
+Bo  2: Feature flags.
+Bo  3: Progressive e posure.

 ### As part of your application build process, you need to deploy a group of resources to Azure by using an Azure Resource Manager template located on GitHub.
 Which three action should you perform in sequence?

 ![Question 543](images/question543.jpg)

-- [x] Box 1: Create a release pipeline.
-Box 2: Add an Azure Resource Group Deployment task.
-Box 3: Set the template parameters.
+- [ ] Bo  1: Create a release pipeline.
+Bo  2: Add an Azure Resource Group Deployment task.
+Bo  3: Set the template parameters.
-- [ ] Box 1: Set the template parameters.
-Box 2: Create a job agent.
-Box 3: Create a release pipeline.
+- [ ] Bo  1: Set the template parameters.
+Bo  2: Create a job agent.
+Bo  3: Create a release pipeline.
-- [ ] Box 1: Create a job agent.
-Box 2: Create a package.
-Box 3: Add an Azure Resource Group Deployment task.
+- [ ] Bo  1: Create a job agent.
+Bo  2: Create a package.
+Bo  3: Add an Azure Resource Group Deployment task.
-- [ ] Box 1: Create a release pipeline.
-Box 2: Create a package.
-Box 3: Set the template parameters.
+- [ ] Bo  1: Create a release pipeline.
+Bo  2: Create a package.
+Bo  3: Set the template parameters.

 ### You are finalizing a release in GitHub.
 You need to apply the following labels to the release: Name Email Release v3.0 Release date How should you complete the git command?

 ![Question 544](images/question544.jpg)

-- [ ] Box 1: add.
-Box 2: -c.
-Box 3: -b.
+- [ ] Bo  1: add.
+Bo  2: -c.
+Bo  3: -b.
-- [ ] Box 1: commit.
-Box 2: -b.
-Box 3: -c.
+- [ ] Bo  1: commit.
+Bo  2: -b.
+Bo  3: -c.
-- [ ] Box 1: push.
-Box 2: -a.
-Box 3: -a.
+- [ ] Bo  1: push.
+Bo  2: -a.
+Bo  3: -a.
-- [ ] Box 1: tag.
-Box 2: -a.
-Box 3: -m.
+- [ ] Bo  1: tag.
+Bo  2: -a.
+Bo  3: -m.

 ### You manage the Git repository for a large enterprise application.
 During the development of the application, you use a file named Config.json.
 You need to prevent Config.json from being committed to the source control whenever changes to the application are committed.
 Which three actions should you perform in sequence?

 ![Question 545](images/question545.jpg)

-- [x] Box 1: Delete and recreate the repository.
-Box 2: Add Config.json to the gitignore file.
-Box 3: Runthe git add . gitignore command.
+- [ ] Bo  1: Delete and recreate the repository.
+Bo  2: Add Config.json to the gitignore file.
+Bo  3: Runthe git add . gitignore command.
-- [ ] Box 1: Add Config.json to the gitignore file.
-Box 2: Run the git reflog expire command.
-Box 3: Run the git commit command.
+- [ ] Bo  1: Add Config.json to the gitignore file.
+Bo  2: Run the git reflog e pire command.
+Bo  3: Run the git commit command.
-- [ ] Box 1: Delete and recreate the repository.
-Box 2: Run the git commit command.
-Box 3: Run the git reflog expire command.
+- [ ] Bo  1: Delete and recreate the repository.
+Bo  2: Run the git commit command.
+Bo  3: Run the git reflog e pire command.
-- [ ] Box 1: Runthe git add .gitignore command.
-Box 2: Add Config.json to the gitignore file.
-Box 3: Delete and recreate the repository.
+- [ ] Bo  1: Runthe git add .gitignore command.
+Bo  2: Add Config.json to the gitignore file.
+Bo  3: Delete and recreate the repository.

 ### You manage the Git repository for a large enterprise application.
 You need to minimize the data size of the repository.
 How should you complete the commands?

 ![Question 547](images/question547.jpg)

-- [x] Box 1: aggressive.
-Box 2: prune.
+- [ ] Bo  1: aggressive.
+Bo  2: prune.
-- [ ] Box 1: prune.
-Box 2: auto.
+- [ ] Bo  1: prune.
+Bo  2: auto.
-- [ ] Box 1: prune.
-Box 2: force.
+- [ ] Bo  1: prune.
+Bo  2: force.
-- [ ] Box 1: auto.
-Box 2: aggressive.
+- [ ] Bo  1: auto.
+Bo  2: aggressive.

 ### You plan to deploy a website that will be hosted in two Azure regions.
 You need to create an Azure Traffic Manager profile named az40011566895n1-tm in a resource group named RG1lod11566895.
 The solution must ensure that users will always connect to a copy of the website that is in the same country.
 To complete this task, sign in to the Microsoft Azure portal.